magomimmo/modern-cljs/doc/tutorial-14.md

-As you already know from the [Tutorial 10 - Introducing Ajax - ][1] you can open the `Developer Tools` panel of your browser (I'm using Google Chrome) and take a look at the Network tab ffter having reloaded the [shopping URI][2].
+As you already know from the [Tutorial 10 - Introducing Ajax - ][1] you can open the `Developer Tools` panel of your browser (I'm using Google Chrome) and take a look at the Network tab after having reloaded the [shopping URI][2].

-Any time you click the `Calculate` button a new `_shoreleave` POST method request is submitted to the server which responds with the HTTP/1.1 202 status code (i.e. Accepted).
+Any time you click the `Calculate` button a new `_shoreleave` POST asynchronous method request is submitted to the server which responds with the HTTP/1.1 202 status code (i.e. Accepted).

 ![AjaxNetwork][3]